 3. Fresh Complaint by Jeffrey Eugenides

 This selection of short stories by Jeffrey Eugenides was the perfect book to ease into my 2018 reading list.
 I fell in love with the authors writing many, many years ago when I read his first novel The Virgin Suicides.
-His second book Middlesex is still one of my all-time favourite books.
+His second book Middlesex is still one of my all-time favorite books.
 I hope he will publish another novel soon, but Fresh Complaint really helps to bridge the gap until then.

 “Jeffrey Eugenides’s bestselling novels have shown him to be an astute observer of the crises of adolescence, self-discovery, family love, […].
 The stories in Fresh Complaint explore equally rich—and intriguing—territory.
 Ranging from the bitingly reproductive antics of “Baster” to the dreamy, moving account of a young traveler’s search for enlightenment in “Air Mail”, this collection presents characters in the midst of personal and national emergencies.
 We meet a failed poet who, envious of other people’s wealth during the real-estate bubble, becomes an embezzler; a clavichordist whose dreams of art founder under the obligations of marriage and fatherhood; and, in “Fresh Complaint,” a high school student whose wish to escape the strictures of her immigrant family lead her to a drastic decision that upends the life of a middle-aged British physicist.”

 Find Fresh Complaint on Amazon or buy it at your favorite bookstore.